voidabhi/hb-api/README.md

 ### Contribution

-Feel free to send a pull request!
+Open to issues and Feel free to send a pull request for new features or fixing existing issue!

 ### License